mgunyho/tere/README.md

 ### Supported platforms

 `tere` works on Linux, Windows and macOS.
 For Linux and Windows, binaries are provided in the [releases](https://github.com/mgunyho/tere-rs/releases).
-For Mac you, can install using Homebrew or Cargo, or build from source.
+For Mac, you can install using Homebrew or Cargo, or build from source.

 ### Hacking